-The exhibition also challenges the myths and stereotypical perceptions created by the various Hollywood depictions.
-There have been three popular and successful films based on the incident: Mutiny on the Bounty (1935), starring Clark Gable and Charles Laughton as Christian and Bligh; in 1962 Marlon Brando and Trevor Howard reprised these roles, while The Bounty (1984) had Mel Gibson confronting Anthony Hopkins.
+The exhibition challenges the myths and stereotypical perceptions created by the various Hollywood depictions.
+There have been three popular and successful films: Mutiny on the Bounty (1935), starring Clark Gable and Charles Laughton as Christian and Bligh; in 1962 Marlon Brando and Trevor Howard reprised these roles, while The Bounty (1984) had Mel Gibson confronting Anthony Hopkins.
 Each presents a fairly straightforward tale of Bligh as ‘villain’ versus Fletcher Christian as romantic hero.
-The exhibition, by contrast, outlines the historical facts to show that ‘the past is another country’, with different rules but where clashes of personality – especially in unusual circumstances – produced human and ‘managerial’ conflicts that still occur today.
+The exhibition, by contrast, outlines the historical facts to challenge these portrayals.

 Exploring the Cornwall Connection